marythedev/motion-detection/README.md

 5. Main Controller (main.py)
 - Manages the process: read args → process frames → detect motion → track viewport → visualize results.

+## Challenges
+- Creating the "smoothness" for the movement of the viewport and boundaries.

+## Future Improvements
+- As a possible feature, track people and the ball separately.